Luxury lodges on a tributary of the River Gambia, deep in the heart of Makasutu Forest.

-In the sacred forest of Makasutu, you will find the perfect place to escape the world, relax and unwind.
+In the sacred forest of Makasutu, you’ll find the perfect place to escape the world, relax and unwind.
 With just nine lodges, at many times, it will feel as if you have this magical setting all to yourself.
 And with no WiFi, a digital detox is guaranteed.

-The lodges are fairly simple but stylish and comfortable.
-If you tire of the wonderful river view from your lodge, you can take a dip in the lovely pool or get closer to nature exploring the forest on foot.
+The lodges are simple but stylish and comfortable.
+If you tire of the beautiful river view from your room, you can take a dip in the lovely pool or get closer to nature exploring the forest on foot.
 A local guide will happily accompany you and will also take you out by dugout canoe to explore the Mandina Bolon for maybe a spot of birdwatching or a walk around a nearby village.

 As I lie in bed I can feel a gentle movement in the decking beneath me or is it my imagination.
 I listen to the creeks and groans of the wood… splashes of water… silence… another splash.
 Getting out of bed I draw back the muslin curtains and catch my breath.
 A multitude of stars shine in the African night sky, each with its reflection shimmering in the water that surrounds me.
 So many stars.
 Deep in the Makasutu Forest there’s no such thing as light pollution.